 WEEDS!

 Oh yes – the evil weeds – or Bromus Malus which just sounds a lot more cool and evil.
-Do not laugh or be fooled by their commonplace appearance because the danger they pose to animals is very real.
+Do not laugh or be fooled by their commonplace appearance, because the danger they pose to animals is very real.

 Bromus is a particular species of grass that is common in temperate regions including the Mediterranean countries, and parts of Australia, and America.
 These Bromus Malus are common where I live, and they become very dangerous especially in the summer months.
 When the weather turns hot and the rains stop, the Bromus dry out and their seeds become sharp and pointy like ninja shuriken.

-They can easily hook onto an unsuspecting dog’s fur and pierce through paws, skin, ears, and eyes.
+They can easily hook onto an unsuspecting dog’s fur, and pierce through paws, skin, ears, and eyes.

 Shiba Sephy once inhaled a foxtail, and soon after, started sneezing out blood as the insidious foxtail hook penetrated deeper and deeper into his nasal cavity.

-- Clear out all these evil weeds from your backyard.
+- Clear out all these evil weeds from our backyard.
 I usually do this several times throughout the summer to make sure that they are all gone.
 Both my dogs like to graze in the backyard, and eating these ninja shuriken grasses can be deadly.

 SEBO is a bit on the pricey side, but I have been very happy with its performance.
-My previous vacuum costs a lot less but it couldn’t even pick-up dog hair.
+My previous vacuum costs a lot less, but it couldn’t even pick-up dog hair.

 One of the most awful things about these grasses is that they are everywhere.
 They are all over the hills where I hike, they are all over the parks, and they also live on the edge of neighborhood sidewalks.
 This makes them very dangerous, an activity killjoy, and number-1 on the dog threat-down list.

-Who would have thunk that a simple weed could cause so much trouble.
+Who would have thunk, that a simple weed could cause so much trouble.

 I got the ears protected.